ray-project/ray/doc/source/ray-air/predictors.rst

         1. Create a :class:`~ray.train.batch_predictor.BatchPredictor` from your
            checkpoint.
-        2. Read the Guerry dataset into a :class:`~ray.data.Datastream`.
+        2. Read the Guerry dataset into a :class:`~ray.data.Dataset`.
         3. Call :class:`~ray.train.batch_predictor.BatchPredictor.predict` to perform
            regression on the samples in the dataset.